 - i.
-Investigate the feasibility of coring a hole in the lower section of the Olifantskop Dam Wall, and install a scour valve on that outlet in order to facilitate regular scouring of the dam during higher inflows.
-This will result in lower silt retention within the Olifantskop Dam.62 - ii.
+Investigate the feasibility of coring a hole in the lower section of the Olifantskop Dam Wall, and install a scour value on that outlet in order to facilitate regular scouring of the dam during higher inflows.
+This will result in lower silt retention within the Olifantskop Dam.63 - ii.
 Investigate the feasibility of the following potential augmentation options.
-The DWA 2011 Reconciliation Report for the Ekuvukeni System identified two possible water resource options for Olifantskop Dam: - An off-channel storage on the Pehlwa River (Figure 13.80).
+The DWA 2011 Reconciliation Report for the Ekuvukeni System identified two possible water resource options for Olifantskop Dam: - An off-channel storage on the Pehlwa River (Figure 13.77).
 "The cumulative MAR at the outlet of V60C downstream of Olifantskop Dam is 107.81 million m3.
-There would be an abstraction works at Olifantskop Dam which would have to take into account the high sediment loads of the river.
+There would be an abstraction works at Olifantskop Dam, which would have to take into account the high sediment loads of the river.
 There would be a raw water bulk main to pump to an off channel storage dam approximately 3 km away with a static head of approximately 20 m" (DWA 2011: 31).

-62 Personal communication, Prof Gerrit Basson, Professor Water Resources, University of Stellenbosch (2019).
+63 Personal communication, Prof Gerrit Basson, Professor Water Resources, University of Stellenbosch (2019).

-- A dam at the confluence of the Sundays River and Wasbank River (Figure 13.80).
+- A dam at the confluence of the Sundays River and Wasbank River (Figure 13.77).
 "The MAR at the confluence of the two rivers is 90.42 million m3/annum, excluding quaternary catchment V60A where the Slangdraai Dam is located.
 A dam with a live storage capacity of 50% of the reduced MAR (i.e. to take account of the Reserve) will provide a gross yield of approximately 18.55 million m3/annum.
 The big dam is required to take into account the high sediment loads of the Sundays River.
-This together with WC/WDM will be sufficient and provide the headroom required to meet the future raw water requirements for the high growth scenario until 2030 and beyond" (DWA 2011: 32). - Develop a new dam in the upper reaches of the Sundays River in an area which would not be impacted by excessive siltation.
+This together with WC/WDM will be sufficient and provide the headroom required to meet the future raw water requirements for the high growth scenario until 2030 and beyond" (DWA 2011: 32). - Develop a new dam in the upper reaches of the Sundays River in an area, which would not be impacted by excessive siltation.
 Water could then be released from this dam to the Olifantskop Dam / abstraction.
-The location of this dam would be to the left of the N11, as indicated on Figure 13.80 of this document. - The above will be investigated as long term options together with supply from a regional scheme located near Ezakheni.
+The location of this dam would be to the left of the N11, as indicated on Figure 13.77 of this document. - The above will be investigated as long term options together with supply from a regional scheme located near Ezakheni. - uTDM has stated intentions to build a new conventional WTP next to this aging Tugela Estates WTP, with capacity of 6 Ml/d.
+This will require a further 2 years till commissioning.
+The design is complete but WULA and EIA are still being undertaken.
+The existing Tugela Estates WTP is only producing 250kl/d (including the borehole) and is therefore in urgent need of replacement.